kevachat/geminiapp/README.md

-# KevaChat Application for Gemini Protocol
+# KevaChat App for Gemini Protocol

 ```
   _  __                ____ _           _